InfiniBrains/Awesome-GameDev-Resources/artificialintelligence/assignments/maze/README.md

 ## Random Number Generation

-In order do be consistent with all languages and random functions the pseudo random number generation should follow the following sequence of 100 numbers:
+In order to be consistent with all languages and random functions the pseudo random number generation should follow the following sequence of 100 numbers:

 ```
 [72, 99, 56, 34, 43, 62, 31, 4, 70, 22, 6, 65, 96, 71, 29, 9, 98, 41, 90, 7, 30, 3, 97, 49, 63, 88, 47, 82, 91, 54, 74, 2, 86, 14, 58, 35, 89, 11, 10, 60, 28, 21, 52, 50, 55, 69, 76, 94, 23, 66, 15, 57, 44, 18, 67, 5, 24, 33, 77, 53, 51, 59, 20, 42, 80, 61, 1, 0, 38, 64, 45, 92, 46, 79, 93, 95, 37, 40, 83, 13, 12, 78, 75, 73, 84, 81, 8, 32, 27, 19, 87, 85, 16, 25, 17, 68, 26, 39, 48, 36];